DevMarketplace/dev-marketplace/README.md

 - A team shares a KanBan story on the Developer Marketplace website
 - Developers bid for the story
 - The team selects one or more developers to work on their story based on the bids they get.
-- The software developers who have won the bid pull the working branch from a code repositor and work on the storyy.
+- The software developers who have won the bid pull the working branch from a code repository and work on the story.
 - The team analyzes the pool request and decides wether the code satisfies the initial requirements and accepts it or rejects it.
 - If the story is accepted, the team pays the software developer who worked on the story.
-There are different payment methods, (time, money, stories, no payment required)
+There are different payment methods, (time, money, stories and no payment required)

 To illustrate the site operation better, let's consider the following examples: